n7get/noderig/INSTALL-RPi.md

 ## Running NodeRig

 Almost there!
-In the ‘~/.node-red/projects/noderig’ drectory, there are a couple of scripts that will be useful.
+In the '~/.node-red/projects/noderig' directory, there are a couple of scripts that will be useful.

 The first, files/start_pts, creates a pair or pseudo ttys that will be used by the digital application (Winlink/fldigi, et al.) to connect to what it thinks is the rig, but it is really the NodeRig program.
 The start_pts script will create two ttys, /dev/tty98 and /dev/tty99.
 NodeRig will connect to /dev/tty98 and digital app will connect to /dev/tty99.

-The ttys are picked up by NodeRig via environment variables, with RIG_TTY specifing the rig's tty and APP_TTY the digital app's.
+The ttys are picked up by NodeRig via environment variables, with RIG_TTY specifying the rig's tty and APP_TTY the digital app's.
 A script, files/nr, is a simple script to set the ttys and run node-red.
 On my systems the enhanced serial USB appears /dev/USB0.
 If your USB tty is different, edit nr to reflect your actual port.